Vascular Access Management: Sepsis (1.0 CE for Nurses)

 Course Authors

-Barbara Connell MS, MT(ASCP)SH is vice president of clinical services at Medline and responsible for the development and execution of clinical educational programs focused on infectious disease and infection prevention.
+Barbara is vice president of clinical services at Medline and responsible for the development and execution of clinical educational programs focused on infectious disease and infection prevention.
 With over 20 years’ experience as a medical technologist working specifically in the areas of microbiology, hematology and blood banking, Connell also brings 15 years’ experience in the IVD laboratory diagnostics business.

-Erika Probst, RNC, MSN, CLNC is the owner of Bracken Probst & Associates, LLC, an independent consulting firm that assists with reviewing medical related cases.
+Erika is the owner of Bracken Probst & Associates, LLC, an independent consulting firm that assists with reviewing medical related cases.
 She received her BSN from The University of Portland and her MSN focusing on nursing education from Walden University.
 She has been a maternity nurse for over 15 years where she assisted with the leadership of her department as a charge nurse for over 8 years and has her certification as a Mother-Baby nurse through the National Certification Corporation.
 She helped found the Nursing Research Council (NRC) at Providence St Vincent Medical Center, a facility that recently earned its fourth Magnet designation.
 She chaired the NRC for 8 years and assisted with multiple conferences, presentations, and research projects.